unjs/mlly/README.md

 ### `createCommonJS`

-This utility creates a compatible context that we loose when migrating to ECMA modules.
+This utility creates a compatible CommonJS context that is missing in ECMAScript modules.

 ```js
 import { createCommonJS } from 'mlly'